SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_29.png)

-Note Your agent is now registered and ready to receive the workloads which we will now build using SAP Build Process Automation in the next phase.
+Note: Your agent is now registered and ready to receive the workloads which we will now build using SAP Build Process Automation in the next phase.

 ## Summary